FryingDutch/DoubleDutch/README.md

 ## Installation and set-up
 **Requirements:**
-DoubleDutch needs a _.crt_ file named "certificate.crt" and a _.key_ file named "privateKey.key", in order to run on https.
+DoubleDutch needs a _.crt_ file named "certificate.crt" and a _.key_ file named "privateKey.key", at the root of the container, in order to run on https.
-You will have to place these files in the _SSL directory_.
-The program also uses authentication trough API Key verification.
-To set the API key, you edit the _config.txt_ file.

 DoubleDutch runs inside a Docker container.
 To build using the provided _Dockerfile_:
 ```bash
 docker build . -t server